 How long does mullein tea take to work for congestion?

-Most people notice easier breathing within 20-30 minutes of drinking a cup of mullein tea as the warm liquid and mucilage immediately soothe inflamed airways.
-The expectorant effect (loosening mucus) becomes noticeable within 1-2 hours as the saponins reach peak concentration in your system.
-For chronic congestion or spring allergies, consistent daily use over 5-7 days produces the best results because the anti-inflammatory compounds (verbascoside and aucubin) build up in tissues over time.
-Drink 2-3 cups spaced throughout the day rather than one large dose.
-If you see no improvement after one week of daily use, mullein may not be the right herb for your specific respiratory issue, and you should consult an herbalist or healthcare provider.
+Fast.
+Most people breathe easier within 20-30 minutes as the warm liquid and mucilage coat inflamed airways.
+The expectorant effect kicks in within 1-2 hours once the saponins reach peak concentration.
+For chronic congestion or spring allergies, give it 5-7 days of consistent use.
+The anti-inflammatory compounds (verbascoside and aucubin) build up in your tissues over time, so it gets better the longer you stick with it.
+Space 2-3 cups throughout the day rather than drinking one big dose.
+If a full week of daily use doesn’t help at all, mullein might not be the right herb for what you have going on.